edanshin/toy-robot-go/README.md

    3) Git

 ### Build and run the program
-- To run the app, execute "go run main.go" command in the app folder.
+- To run the app, execute "go run main.go" command in the app src folder.

-- To run the app with predefined commands, execute "go run main.go [commands file path]" command in the app folder.
+- To run the app with predefined commands, execute "go run main.go [commands file path]" command in the app src folder.
 The commands file should be a text file with a list of commands, delimited by new line.

-- To build the app, execute "go build" command in the app folder.
+- To build the app, execute "go build" command in the app src folder.